Looking for the best burgers in London? You’re in luck…

 Menu faves include The Big Stack, a hefty combination of a double patty and a triple bun with all the trimmings, as well as The Smoke Stack, which adds BBQ sauce and onion rings to the mix.

-There’s also some meat-free chick’n and fish options (also delicious, may I add), so you’re covered, whatever your burger of choice.
+There’s also some meat-free chick’n and fish options (also delicious, may we add), so you’re covered, whatever your burger of choice.

 Aside from the hilarious name, Coqfighter and their small selection of burgers mean business.